Lucg/push-plugin-unity/README.md

             ScreenPrinter.Print("IBPush - Is Media notification: " + isMediaNotif);
             string mediaContent = notification.MediaData;
             ScreenPrinter.Print("IBPush -  Media content: " + mediaContent);
+	}

 #### Media View

 Using Infobip Media View is optional which means that at any time you can create your own Media View where you will show the media content from the media push notification.

 For `iOS` Infobip Media View offers basic functionality of showing media content inside rounded view with the default shadow around it.
 View also has a dismiss button through which the user can dismiss the Media View.
-Any of these fields can be changed according to your application needs, so for instance you can change dismiss button; enable or disable the default shadow or even change corner radius size of the view.
+Any of these fields can be changed according to your application's needs.
+So, for instance, you can change dismiss button, enable or disable the default shadow or change corner radius size of the view.

 To use Infobip Media View call function below:

 	InfobipPush.AddMediaView(notification, customization);

-the `notification` is media notification received from Infobip Push server and the `customization` is JSON Object to customize media view outlook and contains next fields:
+the `notification` is media notification received from Infobip Push server and the `customization` is `InfobipPushMediaViewCustomization` object used to customize media view outlook and may be used like the following:

-	           {
+	InfobipPushMediaViewCustomization customization = new InfobipPushMediaViewCustomization() {
         X = 20,
         Y = 20,
         Width = 250,
         Height = 350,
         Shadow = false,
         Radius = 50,
         DismissButtonSize = 25,
         ForegroundColor = new Color(1.0f, 0, 0, 1.0f),
         BackgroundColor = new Color(0, 1.0f, 0, 1.0f)
     };

- `X`,`Y`,`Width`,`Height` fields are used to set up the size of the frame for Media View.
+ `X`,`Y`,`Width`,`Height` fields are used to set up the size and position (top, left) of the frame for Media View.

-By default the size of the dismiss button is 30.
+By default the size of the dismiss button is 30 (pixels in diameter).
 Size can be changed with the `DismissButtonSize` field.

-Along with the size, if background color of black and foreground color of white not suits you the best, you can change the colors as well with the BackgroundColor and andForegroundColor field.
+Along with the size, if background color of black and foreground color of white not suits you the best, you can change the colors as well with the BackgroundColor and and ForegroundColor field.

 Shadow is enabled as default because the initial idea of Infobip Media View is not to be shown in the full screen, so the shadow is by default shown around the view.
-Therefore, shadow can be disabled with `Shadow = false`, to get back shadow just set `Shadow` field to `true`.
+Therefore, shadow can be disabled with `Shadow = false`.
+To get back shadow just set `Shadow` field to `true`.

 Infobip Media View has a corner radius of size 15 by default.
 If you want to change the corner radius of the view you should set field `Radius`.